Google Street View: History

+Parallel to its own collection efforts, Google managed a Street View Trusted program, which certified independent photographers and agencies to contribute high-quality panoramic imagery, particularly for businesses wanting "See Inside" tours.
+The program provided photographers with a "Trusted" badge and a listing in an official directory.
+In mid-2024, Google officially phased out the "Trusted" program and certification, shifting its focus to the broader user-contribution tools available in Street View Studio.
+Notably, while the program is no longer active and no new certifications are being issued, the legacy directory of previously certified "Trusted Photographers" remains visible on Google's website.

 Implementation

 Street View is available as a component of Google Maps and Google Earth, as a web application, and as a mobile application for Android and iOS.
 Originally, Google Maps used Adobe Flash for Street View.
 Google overhauled Google Maps in 2013.
 The newer version uses JavaScript extensively and provides a JavaScript application programming interface.
 At the time of their release, the new Google Maps and Street View were measured slower than the old version in various setups.
-A user can switch to the old version of Google Maps, which is especially useful when Google Maps is more sluggish than usual.
+A user can switch to the old version of Google Maps.

 The drag-and-drop Pegman icon is the primary user interface element used by Google to connect Maps to Street View.
 Its name comes from its resemblance to a clothespeg.
-When not in use, Pegman sits atop the Google Maps zoom controls.
-Occasionally Pegman "dresses up" for special events or is joined by peg friends in Google Maps.
-When dragged into Street View near Area 51, he becomes a flying saucer, and when dragged near the Florida Keys, he becomes a mermaid.
+When not in use, Pegman sits atop or beside the Google Maps zoom controls.
+Occasionally, Pegman "dresses up" for special events or is joined by peg friends in Google Maps.
+When dragged into Street View near Area 51, he becomes a flying saucer, and when dragged near the Florida Keys or Hawaii, he becomes a mermaid.
 When viewing older views, the Pegman in the minimap changes to Doc Brown from Back to the Future.
+At Loch Ness, Pegman turns into Nessie wearing a tartan hat, where Street View includes coverage of the lake itself as well as the nearby A82 road and rural areas.